-High torque is provided to the armature shaft so the motor rotates at its maximum speed in starting, and in the presence, a counter EMF resulted and limits the produced current.
+High torque is provided to the armature shaft, so the motor rotates at its maximum speed in starting, and in the presence, a counter EMF resulted and limited the produced current.

-The DC series motor has a maximum speed and torque in starting but with the increase in speed, the torque comes down because the produced current reduces.
+The DC series motor has a maximum speed and torque at the start, but the torque comes down when the speed increases because the produced current reduces.

 We agree that equations are the best to make everything clear and easy; so we will start with the current:

 Voltage and Current Equation of Series DC Motor

 The total current passes on the motor are